All Episodes

 Yeah.

-Um and Miller, of course, a major proponent of card check, so he's got the SEIU in his back pocket.
+And Miller, of course, a major proponent of card check, so he's got the SEIU in his back pocket.

 He's a major union supporter.

-And Daniel Ortega would come to the United States for support, financial support, cocktail parties in Manhattan.
+And Daniel Ortega would come to the United States for support, financial support, at cocktail parties in Manhattan.

-He would go shopping on Fifth Avenue for sunglasses, being escorted by the musical trio, Peter Paul and Mary.
+He would go shopping on Fifth Avenue for sunglasses, being escorted by the musical trio, Peter, Paul, and Mary.

 And they'd be throwing parties for him.

-Every time Ortega did something publicly to embarrass the Democrats, it's it's George Miller that the Speaker of the House, Jim Jones at the time would send down there to slap Ortega's face, saying, Look, you can't keep embarrassing us this way.
+Now, what Miller's responsibility was during the Iran-Contra battle, every time that Danielle Ortega did something to embarrass the Democrats, who totally supported him and the Soviets and their attempt to have a beachhead in Nicaragua, every time Ortega did something publicly to embarrass the Democrats, it's George Miller that the Speaker of the House, Jim Jones at the time, would send down there to slap Ortega's face, saying, look, you can't keep embarrassing us this way.

-George Miller was the point man for him to go down there and slap Ortega's face, slap him around when he embarrassed him.
+And George Miller was the point man for him to go down there and slap Ortega's face, slap him around when he embarrassed him.

 So that's who we're up against here.